 The truth is that each new regulation that is introduced by a state means additional expenses for the RAL business owners.
 This translates to higher charges for the residents.
 We at RAL National Association are your voice in every state.
-We lobby for the interests of the RAL business owners and help influence regulations.
+We provide strategic support for you to help educate regulators about the needs of RAL business owners and residents.
 RALNA follows relevant activity and participates in regulatory policy-making decisions that affect Assisted Living Facilities and Senior Care Homes.

-Our newsletter and website keep you apprised of any and all recent changes in State Laws that might affect your RAL business.
+Our newsletter and website keep you apprised of significant changes in State Laws that might affect your RAL business.

-We assist you with passing your compliance audits or meeting any other regulatory issues you might face.
+We assist you with passing regulatory issues you might face.

-We help you respond and adapt quickly to any changes in regulatory requirements.
+We can help you respond and adapt quickly to any changes in regulatory requirements.

-We provide a clear understanding of what any law changes could mean for your business.
+We provide a clear understanding of what significant changes in the law could mean for your business.